-All staff at The Swanage School is committed to safeguarding and promoting the welfare of all of our pupils.
-Each pupil's welfare is of paramount importance.
+At The Swanage School, we are committed to safeguarding and promoting the welfare of all of our pupils.
+Each pupil's well-being and safety are of paramount importance.
 Throughout this document 'children' includes everyone under the age of 18.
-We recognise that safeguarding is everyone's responsibility at our school regardless of their position within the staff team and all staff will ensure they use a child - centred approach to ensure that they consider what is in the best interests of the child at all times.
+We recognise that safeguarding is everyone's responsibility at our school regardless of their position within the staff team and all staff will ensure they use a child -centred approach to ensure that they consider what is in the best interests of the child at all times.